 - Contact the local building authority in your area about the electrical codes that apply to your project.

-More about install Electrical Wiring for a Hot Tub
+More about Installing Electrical Wiring for a Hot Tub

 Home Electrical Codes

 How to Wire a 240Volt Hot Tub